denperov/money-service/docs/accounts/api.md

 #### No errors
 HTTP code: 200

-The client receives a response for method.
+The client receives a response from method.

 #### User errors
 HTTP code: 400